An Adaptive Parameter-free and Projection-free Restarting Level Set Method for Constrained Convex Optimization Under the Error Bound Condition: Restarting Level Set Method

 The first sum in the above equation accounts for the total number of desirable restarts that occur at each $\mathtt{fom}_{k^*}$ for all possible critical index $k^* = 0, 1, \ldots, \tilde K$.
 The second term however is the total number of desirable restarts that start at each $\mathtt{fom}_k$ instance with $k < k^*$, where $k^*$ is the critical index and varies from zero to $\tilde K$.
 Notice that some of the values between zero and $\tilde K$ in the above sums cannot be critical index.
 This could happen if the critical index is strictly positive at the beginning of Algorithm~\ref{algo:RestartingLS}.
 In this case, all the smaller indices will never be a critical index since by Lemma~\ref{lem:CInondecreasing}, critical index does not decrease throughout the algorithm.
 We assume $D_{kk^*} = D_{k^*k^*} = 0$ for such cases.
 The equation~\eqref{eq:TotalDRcount} can be re-written as

-The equivalence between the second sum in~\eqref{eq:TotalDRcount} and the second one in~\eqref{eq:TotalDRcount_rearranged} can be explained by considering each $D_{k,k^*}$ as elements of an upper triangle matrix where $k$ is a row index and $k^*$ is a column index.
+The equivalence between the second sum in~\eqref{eq:TotalDRcount} and the second one in~\eqref{eq:TotalDRcount_rearranged} can be explained by considering each $D_{k,k^*}$ as an element of an upper-triangle matrix where $k$ is a row index and $k^*$ is a column index.
 Then the sums of elements over rows and columns can be exchanged.

 We provide upper bounds for $D_{k^*,k^*}$ and $\sum_{k^* = k+1}^{\tilde K} D_{k,k^*}$ respectively in Lemma~\ref{lem:BoundDk'k'} and Lemma~\ref{lem:BoundDkk'} in the Appendix.
 Using these bounds in~\eqref{eq:TotalDRcount_rearranged}, we obtain the total complexity of Algorithm \ref{algo:RestartingLS} in Theorem~\ref{thm:correctnessAndComplexity}.